-While I believe most fleet drivers are professionals, take their job and driving very seriously they are not perfect and normal Fleet Driver Training programs will help them to become better at what they do.
+While I believe most fleet drivers are professionals who take their job and driving very seriously, they are not perfect, and normal Fleet Driver Training programs will help them to become better at what they do.

-Having said that there are a small percent of lazy, apathetic, disgruntled, or angry drivers in the fleet markets that amount for much of the conscious chaos, problems related to driver safety, loss prevention, accidents and this small percentage of problem drivers is what the following addresses.
+Having said that there is a small percent of lazy, apathetic, disgruntled, or angry drivers in the fleet markets that amount to much of the conscious chaos, and problems related to driver safety, loss prevention, and accidents, and this small percentage of problem drivers is what the following addresses.

 A Few Bad Apples In The Fleet

-I have seen first hand the extreme efforts of drivers to undermine their managements best efforts to regulate their own vehicle use in a safe and efficient manor.
-I have heard the hateful comments, slander, vitriol and threats made about their supervisors and management, in spite of the fact they owe their jobs, income and possibly health benefits to these they demean and hold in such disdain.
+I have seen firsthand the extreme efforts of drivers to undermine their management's best efforts to regulate their own vehicle use in a safe and efficient manner.
+I have heard the hateful comments, slander, vitriol, and threats made about their supervisors and management, in spite of the fact they owe their jobs, income, and possibly health benefits to those they demean and hold in such disdain.
 The level of animosity and ungratefulness demonstrated by this small percentage of drivers is truly stunning, in light of the fact they would have nothing to fear if they did as they were trained to do and followed company policy.
-I have seen first hand the complete disregard some drivers have exhibited to any efforts to get them to follow company driver safety policy and procedure.
+I have seen firsthand the complete disregard some drivers have exhibited to any efforts to get them to follow company driver safety policy and procedure.
 The "Take this job and shove it" song is often sung by those who might be the reason we are installing systems in the first place.
 I have been assaulted and threatened dozens of times by those who fear that any attempt by management to know what they are doing when they are in the company vehicle is a clear and present danger to their reputation and continued employment.
-While I am not a specialist in Psychology, it is my novice opinion they may fear any management oversight because they may be doing something that they do not want known, and that would concern me if they were covered under my insurance policy.
+While I am not a specialist in Psychology, it is my novice opinion they may fear any management oversight because they may be doing something that they do not want to be known, and that would concern me if they were covered under my insurance policy.
 I have personally had drivers boast to me while we were performing installations of Fleet Management equipment that they already knew how to defeat the systems we were installing.
-I have seen no less than 100 different ways to tamper, destroy, defeat mechanical recording systems, and about half as many attempts at defeating the digital systems that replaced them.
-Hundreds of times drivers who viewed these devices as a threat, told us in no uncertain terms that they did not care what we installed it was a waste of the companies money as they would just trash it when we left.
+I have seen no less than 100 different ways to tamper, destroy, and defeat mechanical recording systems, and about half as many attempts at defeating the digital systems that replaced them.
+Hundreds of times, drivers who viewed these devices as a threat told us in no uncertain terms that they did not care what we installed it was a waste of the company's money as they would just trash it when we left.

-Us old timers in the Fleet Management markets had various devices to offer a aid in managing driver risk but again these were too basic and rudimentary to affect any aspect of modern Driver Risk Management, as they were all passive.
+Us old-timers in the Fleet Management markets had various devices to offer aid in managing driver risk but again, these were too basic and rudimentary to affect any aspect of modern Driver Risk Management, as they were all passive.

-"Shakers" have been used for 40 years to log, document driver drive and stop times while they are on the road.
+"Shakers" have been used for 40 years to log and document driver drives and stop times while they are on the road.
 Starting with the chart loggers like the first Service Recorders (shakers) that monitored time driving and time not driving, these systems performed basic chart time clock functions.
-Most had simply weighted shakers with styli scratching round paper disks scratching motion marks corresponding the time on the clock turned chart.
-Very simple, very reliable and durable, some are still in use today.
+Most had simply weighted shakers with style scratching round paper disks scratching motion marks corresponding to the time on the clock-turned chart.
+Very simple, very reliable, and durable; some are still in use today.

-"Tachographs" have been used for 30 years to log, document and track driver activities and duties while they are on the road.
+"Tachographs" have been used for 30 years to log, document, and track driver activities and duties while they are on the road.
 The technology soon stepped up from the basic shakers to the ability to monitor speed and RPMs with the Sangamo/Abbott series of recorders.
-Then it was the German invasion of the Keinzle product in the USA, they added precision-engineered mechanical recorders capable of recording 3 events, speed, distance and RPM all extremely accurate although a bit high in cost.
+Then it was the German invasion of the Kienzle product in the USA; they added precision-engineered mechanical recorders capable of recording 3 events, speed, distance, and RPM all extremely accurate although a bit high in cost.

-Once the digital age dawned onto the fleet management market, it was the turn of the transistor to rule this dominion with digital reliability and software that permitted the integration so fleet reporting and cross fleet databases.
-These devices now offer active vehicle tracking, 2-way messaging, voice and data downloading that can often be integrated with 3rd party software to perform inventory, purchasing and invoicing functions.
-These devices were often called "Boss in a box" , "Tattletale", "Drivers Leash", "On board Boss", "Management in a can" as they provided some degree of management oversight in the often unmanageable transportation industry.
+Once the digital age dawned on the fleet management market, it was the turn of the transistor to rule this dominion with digital reliability and software that permitted the integration so fleet reporting and cross-fleet databases.
+These devices now offer active vehicle tracking, 2-way messaging, voice, and data downloading that can often be integrated with 3rd party software to perform inventory, purchasing, and invoicing functions.
+These devices were often called "Boss in a box", "Tattletale," "Drivers Leash," "On board Boss", and "Management in a can," as they provided some degree of management oversight in the often unmanageable transportation industry.

 Mobile Video Cameras

-"Mobile Video Cameras", record everything that goes on in the passenger compartment of a transportation vehicle.
-The best examples are school bus video systems that record what the children do in the bus.
-These system have a few driver risk management aspects built in as they document when the stop arm is out, when the vehicle is braking and some record vehicle speed with GPS options.
-They usually have 1 or 2 cameras, a small DVR, some may offer optional GPS for speed and mapping, most have audio.
+"Mobile Video Cameras" record everything that goes on in the passenger compartment of a transportation vehicle.
+The best examples are school bus video systems that record what the children do on the bus.
+These systems have a few driver risk management aspects built in as they document when the stop arm is out and when the vehicle is braking, and some record vehicle speed with GPS options.
+They usually have 1 or 2 cameras, a small DVR; some may offer optional GPS for speed and mapping, and most have audio.
 These are simple devices used to limit liability and modify the behavior of the children that ride the buses.
 Second to school buses are the taxi cabs running these videos on them for a similar reason.
-Of all the job occupations the one with the highest incidence of assault and murder is taxi driving.
-These systems have a few driver risk management aspects built in as they document the driver in some cases, when the vehicle is braking and some record vehicle speed with GPS options.
-They usually have 1 or 2 cameras, a small DVR, some may offer optional GPS for speed and mapping, most have audio.
+Of all the job occupations, the one with the highest incidence of assault and murder is taxi driving.
+These systems have a few driver risk management aspects built in as they document the driver in some cases when the vehicle is braking and some record vehicle speed with GPS options.
+They usually have 1 or 2 cameras and a small DVR; some may offer optional GPS for speed and mapping, and most have audio.
 These are simple devices used to limit liability and modify the behavior of the people that ride in the taxi.

-"Accident Cameras", record the last few seconds prior to an accident a few seconds after the accident.
-They are small and some are very inexpensive although some can exceed the $1,200.00 range.
-They usually have 1 or 2 cameras, a small DVR incorporate "G" sensors to trigger the accident event, some may incorporate GPS for speed and mapping, some even have audio so you can hear what happened a few seconds before and after the accident.
+"Accident Cameras", record the last few seconds before an accident and a few seconds after the accident.
+They are small, and some are very inexpensive, although some can exceed the $1,200.00 range.
+They usually have 1 or 2 cameras, a small DVR incorporating "G" sensors to trigger the accident event; some may incorporate GPS for speed and mapping, and some even have audio so you can hear what happened a few seconds before and after the accident.
 It is understood these are simply there to show what happened during the accident and offer some level of accident analysis after the fact.